 The base is made from digestive biscuits.
-If you have no idea what they are, you can read about them here in my written post.
+If you have no idea what they are, you can check out my post on what are digestive biscuits.

 The filling is super creamy, flavoured and coloured naturally with fresh raspberries.
 And yes, we'll throw more raspberries on top for good measure.

 The base has a touch of saltiness to it, which is always great for a dessert like this.
 The filling is a luscious creamy raspberry cheese flavour and not overly sweet.
 Just perfect, in my opinion.

 I've adapted this easy recipe from my no-bake strawberry cheesecake recipe.
 If you love strawberries then you'd love that one!

 Yes, we'll be making our own raspberry coulis to flavour the cheesecake filling.
 Excited!

 Some of you might think, What?
 But what the heck is coulis?
 Must be difficult then!

 Coulis is just a sauce that you get from pureed or strained fruits and vegetables.
 And the way that you make it is just throw everything in a pan and cook until the fruit (in this case raspberries) is broken down and you get a thick mixture.
 Then you strain it, and you'll get a homemade fresh coulis.